 However, there are multiple sources of business loans for new businesses available.
 The alternative finance market has a number of incredibly useful products to help businesses find a solution.
 These sources of finance include:

 SME Loans has researched and assembled a variety of finance solutions to help new businesses navigate through COVID-19.

 Having a good business credit score is incredibly important as it can help businesses secure financial products, such as a loan or business credit card.
 However, as a new business, it is unlikely that you will have a strong credit history.
 A thin credit history means that you may not be eligible for securing certain types of business finance.

 However, it is not the end of the world.
 You can check your business credit score via a credit checker to gain a better understanding of how your business is perceived in the eyes of a lender.
-Checking your credit score can be a crucial part during the early stages of running a business.
-It alerts a business owner to whether they need to improve their business score and may show them what type of business finance is available even with a poor credit rating.
+Checking your credit score can be crucial during the early stages of running a business.
+It alerts a business owner to whether they need to improve their business score and may show them what type of business finance is available, even with a poor credit rating.

-Our article regarding business credit score, we run through how business owners can check their credit rating using credit checkers.
+In our article regarding business credit score, we run through how business owners can check their credit rating using credit checkers.
 Additionally, the article also offers useful tips on how to improve your credit score if you have bad credit to help business owners secure the business financing they deserve.

 Which online business account is best?

 Online business banking has seen a substantial rise in the UK in the last decade.
 It is so popular that it is estimated that two-thirds of people now use online banking as their main source of banking in the UK.

 In the last few years there has been an emergence of online finance institutions providing online business accounts.
 Big brands such as Tide, Starling Bank, and Revolut are going toe-to-toe with the traditional highstreet banks.
 Not only do they provide a quality service, but they’re making banking easier for businesses and completely revolutionising the banking sector.